weizheng1910/Learning-Notes/Security.md

 Validation can be classified into 2 kinds, blacklist and whitelist

 ##### Blacklist Validation
 Blacklist validation is coming up with the different ways a input shouldn't be like.
 This is a very inefficient way of coming up with validation; there are always more ways to do something wrongly than to do something correctly.
+We can think of all the SQL queries which are potentially harmful, but the next day someone can always think another one we have not thought of.

-#### Whitelist Validation
+##### Whitelist Validation
+Whitelist validation is coming up with the correct input format.
+The best way to implement whitelist validation is through Regular Expressions, or Regex, when the logic to validate an input is complex, e.g. an email address.
+Tried and tested Regex can be found in regexlib.com.

+**
+It is not enough to build just validation logic for the client-side.
+After all, the browser is just an interface through which HTTP requests are sent and received.
+Someone can always craft a HTTP requests ( or even intercept and modify a request on its way to the server)

+Having said that client side validation is still good practice as it prevents unnecessary error throwbacks from the server which will waste a user's time.

 #### Attack Surface Reduction